furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ##### Stable points in time
 Once you check the integrity of your workspace and see that all tests are green, you can commit your changes to your git repository and add (or move if there is one already) a git tag that starts with `stable-` prefix.
-The Polylith tool will use this point in time to calculate what changes has been made.
+The Polylith tool will use this point in time to calculate what changes have been made.
 You can easily add this logic to your continuous integration pipeline as a way to automate it.
 Read more about stable points [here](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/tagging) where you can find an example of how to implement CI pipeline in the section below.